Student community: communication and support guidelines

 - We also love to hear about your successes!
 If you launch a website or have products stocked by a store, etc, we’d love to hear about it.

-The purpose of the groups:
+The purpose of the community:

-- A place for peer-to-peer support; to ask questions of the whole group related to the course materials.
+- A place for peer-to-peer support; to ask questions of the whole group, related to the course materials.

 - To get to know other students.